syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

 # Excel to JSON Conversion

 Essential XlsIO supports converting Excel data as JSON files by simply saving the workbook using the `SaveAsJson` method.
-This is support includes the featrues to save.
+This is support includes the features to save.

 * a workbook as a simple JSON file or JSON file with XML schema
 * a workbook to JSON